 According to Simba, the Hybrid is a “no turn” mattress, but the company says that rotating it will prolong life.
 The advice is to rotate the mattress monthly when new, moving to every three-to-six months after that.

-You can give the Simba Hybrid a go in John Lewis, and it’s also available to buy online direct from Simba with free delivery, with a 100-night trial and free returns.
+You can test the Simba Hybrid mattress in John Lewis stores, and it’s also available to buy online direct from Simba with free delivery, with a 100-night trial and free returns.
 The Simba Hybrid is available in various sizes, covering both UK and EU standards, from a small single up to a super king.